School Rules and Regulations

 (b) Loud or offensive behaviour and loitering in public places is not permitted.

-(c) Students are expected to display respect towards all staff and toward each other at all times.
+(c) Students are expected to display respect towards all staff, toward each other and towards members of the public at all times.

 Behaviour in Class

-(d) Students are expected to behave in a courteous manner at all times.
+(f) Students are expected to behave in a courteous manner at all times

-(f) Students will stand when a teacher, staff member or guest enters the room.
+(h) Students will stand when a teacher, staff member or guest enters the room

 Addressing Staff Members

-(g) Students will address male staff members as Sir or by their correct name.
+(i) Students will address male staff members as Sir or by their correct title and name (e.g. Mr Jones).

-(h) Students will address female staff members as Miss or by their correct name.
+(j) Students will address female staff members as Miss or by their correct title and name (e.g. Mrs Jones).

 Drugs, Alcohol and Tobacco

-1.1 No student shall consume, sell, purchase, supply, have in his possession or be under the influence of alcohol, tobacco (or look alike tobacco products such as, but not limited to, e-cigarettes), illegal drugs, synthetic drugs, R18 legal drugs or party pills, whether or not lawful under the law of New Zealand, while on the School's property or under the authority of the School.
+(a) No student shall consume, sell, purchase, supply, have in his possession or be under the influence of alcohol, tobacco, (or look alike tobacco products such as, but not limited to, e-cigarettes/ vaping), illegal drugs, synthetic drugs, R18 legal drugs or party pills, whether or not lawful under the law of New Zealand, while on the School's property or under the authority of the School.

-1.3 A disciplinary committee of the Board of Trustees is authorised, in its sole discretion, to determine, in any particular case before it, whether a drug or pill is prohibited by Rule 1.1.
+(c) A disciplinary committee of the Board of Trustees is authorised, in its sole discretion, to determine, in any particular case before it, whether a drug, pill or substance is prohibited by Rule (a) above.

-2.2 No student shall bully, assault, fight with or intimidate another student or staff member.
+(b) No student shall bully, harass, assault, fight with or intimidate another student or staff member.

-2.3 No student shall be in possession or use knives or other weapons.
+(c) No student shall be in possession of, or use, knives or other weapons.

 Auckland Grammar School expects the following Rules and Regulations to be followed by students while under the authority of the School:

-(a) The following is the school uniform of Auckland Grammar School.
+The following is the School uniform of Auckland Grammar School:

-The wearing of the correct PE uniform is compulsory.
+(iv) Physical Education Uniform: The wearing of the correct PE uniform is compulsory.
 This is the official Auckland Grammar School PE shirt and PE shorts.
-For students taking Senior PE the blue Senior PE shirt is required and any Auckland Grammar School sports short may be worn.
+For students taking Senior PE the blue Senior PE shirt is required and any Auckland Grammar School sports shorts may be worn.

-When required, students are expected to wear a School cap or School sports hat while representing the School at sports fixtures.
-Schools caps may be worn while walking to and from School and while in the School grounds.
-Hats must not be worn inside teaching areas, the Main Hall or other School buildings.
+(viii) School Hats and Caps: When required, students are expected to wear a School cap or School sports hat while representing the School at sports fixtures.
+School caps may be worn while walking to and from School and while in the School grounds.
+Hats/caps must not be worn inside teaching areas or School buildings.

-(b) Tee-shirts, skivvies or similar singlets are not to be worn if they show above the shirt front.
+(b) T-shirts, skivvies or similar singlets are not to be worn if they show above the shirt front.

 (c) All students are to be clean shaven.

 (d) A student's hair needs to be clean and short enough to ensure it does not touch his shirt collar.
 Hair should be no shorter than a number 2 and should not be long enough to be tied up in any form.
 The student's fringe should be short enough to ensure hair is kept out of his eyes when combed straight down.
-Natural hair colour must be maintained (no dyed hair), and extreme hairstyles including, but not restricted to a mohawk, afro, shaved patterns, shaved hair styles, braided hair are not permitted.
+Natural hair colour must be maintained (no dyed hair) and extreme hairstyles including, but not restricted to a mohawk, shaved hair styles, braided/matted hair or hair that sticks out from the head more than 6cm are not permitted.
 Sideboards must not extend beyond the earlobe.

 (a) All students are required to attend the School through all hours on all days in which the School is open.

 (b) No holiday leave during term time will be granted.
-All leave requests, including but not limited to representative commitments at regional or national competitions, family bereavements, and extraordinary circumstances, must be written and sent to the Headmaster.
+All leave requests, including but not limited to representative commitments at regional or national competitions, family bereavements, and extraordinary circumstances, must be written and sent to the Headmaster at: email@example.com.

 (c) No student is to leave the School grounds during school hours unless:

-(i) He has brought a letter or an appointment card to the Deputy Headmaster on the front steps after assembly and his name is entered in the exeat book; or
+(i) He has brought a letter or an appointment card to the Deputy Headmaster on the front steps after assembly.
+He will then be provided with an approval slip, allowing him to formally sign out at the Student Office prior to leaving the campus; or

 (ii) For medical reasons, when he must have permission from the Deputy Headmaster or from the School Nurse.
 Any student sent home for medical reasons must have the School Nurse contact his parents before leaving the School grounds.